percona/portal-doc/docs/april-2022.md

 As a result, PMM 2.27 updated the **Connect PMM to Percona Portal** workflow to replace username and password authentication with access-token authorization.

-PMM instances that are already connected to Percona Platform will not be automatically terminated with this update.
+PMM instances that are already connected to Percona Platform will not be affected by this update.
 However, we recommend that you disconnect all existing PMM instances and reconnect them using the new access-token authorization.

 To check out the new token-based authentication, go to **PMM > Settings > Percona Platform** and click **Get token from Percona Platform** next to the **Percona Platform Access Token** field.